MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

             name: <secret-name>
    ```

-1. Replace `<service-account-name>` and `<secret-name>` with the values you copied in the previous step to define the following environment variables:
+1. Use the following commands to define environment variables.
+Replace `<service-account-name>` and `<secret-name>` with the values you copied in the previous step.

    ### [Bash](#tab/in-bash)